houskan/circus/README.md

     * [Pathing](#pathing)

 ## About
 This page contains information and executables for the Circus Maximus game released for the [Game Programming Laboratory 2020](https://gtc.inf.ethz.ch/education/game-programming-laboratory/previous-years/2020.html) at ETH Zurich.
+The game won the Audience Choice Award.

 | Information |  |
 | ---:         |          :----- |